wbbradley/ace/README.md

 ### Semantics

-The evaluation of Zion is strict, not lazy.
+The evaluation of Cider is strict, not lazy.
 The call-by-value method of passing arguments is used.

 ### Mutability